-The Office for Intellectual Freedom invites librarians to print and distribute a free downloadable pamphlet that includes both documents to colleagues, board members, and patrons.
-(Click on the pamphlet cover below for a printable PDF version.)
+The Office for Intellectual Freedom invites library workers to print and distribute a downloadable brochure that includes both documents.
 Remind your community that libraries will stand for free expression and against censorship; they will remain safe havens to protect ideas, as well as challenge them.

-A full-size Library Bill of Rights poster is available to purchase from the ALA Store.
+A full-size Library Bill of Rights poster is available for purchase from the ALA Store.

 Library Bill of Rights History

 First drafted by library director Forrest Spaulding in 1938, the bill was designed to speak out against the “growing intolerance, suppression of free speech and censorship affecting the rights of minorities and individuals.”

 One year later, the revised document was adopted by the American Library Association.
 It has since evolved to include topics such as book banning, race and gender discrimination, and exhibit spaces.
 Based on the First Amendment, the Library Bill of Rights guides librarians in serving their communities and protecting the rights of all patrons.

 “The freedom to read is essential to our democracy.”